Skip to main content Skip to footer site map

 Dr. Dadvand, a double board-certified plastic surgeon and gynecomastia specialist in Los Angeles, tailors his procedures and their aftercare to each patient’s unique needs.
 If you want to find out more about working with Dr. Dadvand, get in touch with his office and book a consultation today!

-When can I shower after gynecomastia surgery?
+When can I resume exercising after gynecomastia surgery?

 Contact Us